The Burren: Ireland's Karst Landscape

-The Burren is a large (and beautiful) expanse of exposed bedrock located in western Ireland.
-There are similar landscapes throughout the world, but the Burren is particularly special as it's one of the largest karst landscapes in Europe (250 square kilometers in size!).
+The Burren is a vast (and beautiful) expanse of exposed bedrock located in western Ireland.
+There are similar landscapes throughout the world, but the Burren is particularly unique as it's one of the most extensive karst landscapes in Europe (250 square kilometers in size!).
 Most of this rocky region is within County Clare, but some parts stretch into the southern part of County Galway.

-The area is home to a number of phenomenal geological features including caves, sea cliffs, and just pure bedrock.
-The Burren is also of significant archaeological importance as there are several megalithic tombs, portal dolmens, and ring forts in the area most likely due to the region's sheer abundance of stone.
+The area is home to many unique geological features including caves, sea cliffs, and just pure bedrock.
+The Burren is also of archaeological importance as there are several megalithic tombs, portal dolmens, and ring forts in the area most likely due to the region's sheer abundance of stone.

 Few people live in the Burren and those that do mostly speak Irish.
-There are no cities within the Burren, but there are a number of villages that encircle the area including Kinvara, Ennis, Spanish Point, Doolin, Ballyvaughan, and Lisdoonvarna.
+There are no cities within the Burren, but there are many villages that encircle the area including Kinvara, Ennis, Spanish Point, Doolin, Ballyvaughan, and Lisdoonvarna.

 Historical Sites Throughout the Burren